statisticalbiotechnology/dia_sum/log.md

 ### 19:20 finished protein species mapping.
 ### 00:00 finished pval and qvalue calculation of peptides for DIA samples
+### 00:15 Thoughts
+If we have difference in protein, in this protein how many peptides are under the LOQ, and in how many peptides are we above the LOQ.

+For all peptides for YEAST and ECOLI we have about 28.4% where there is a difference between sample 1 and sample 2 using.

 ## 2022-02-28